 The value of any personal injury case absolutely depends on the unique facts of the case.
 There is no magic formula or process by which an attorney can predict with certainty the amount of money a person is entitled to receive, especially where damages are awarded for subjective elements called 'pain and suffering' and 'loss of enjoyment of life.'
 Any attorney who attempts to give you a specific value estimate of your case is likely doing you a disservice, as it takes a great deal of time and work to determine a realistic value for any case.

-However, our office will usually have a pretty good idea of a reasonable settlement range after your medical condition has stabilized.
+For example, our attorneys will typically get a better idea of a reasonable settlement range after your medical condition has stabilized.
 We rely on such factors as the extent and permanency of your injuries, the effect your injuries have had on your life, the amount and duration of your medical treatment, prior jury verdicts and/or arbitration awards received for similar injuries and my experience.
 Ultimately, the value of any given case is determined by the jury's verdict after a trial on the merits.

 Also called "general" damages - refer to the various types of damages that have a direct cost associated with them.
 Some examples of economic damages include:

 - Medical Expenses – Emergency medical costs (ambulance, airlift, ER), x-rays, MRIs, surgical bills, hospital bills, and other medical fees incurred as a result of an accident.

 - Ongoing Medical Costs – Doctor visits, rehabilitation facility expenses, laboratory fees, physical therapy, pharmaceuticals / prescription drugs, medical devices, in-home nursing care, cognitive rehabilitation, mental health counselling, speech therapy, occupational therapy/retraining.

 - Lost Income – Lost wages, lost vacation/PTO, lost opportunities, and potential future income.